sacar33/Image-Processing-in-C/README.md

 # Image-Processing-in-C
-simple image processing in C
+simple image processing in C<br>
-\nto run the program u can use following command gcc -o run main.c -lm
+to run the program u can use following command gcc -o run main.c -lm